 Movement away from breeding sites may occur as early as mid-Jul shortly after juveniles are capable of flight.
-Lake McConaughy is a major fall staging area for the species; high count there is 44,000 carefully estimated on 27 Sep 2000.
-Large numbers occur on occasion at Sutherland Reservoir, Lincoln Co; 2300 were there 16 Oct 2016, and 1000 on 18 Aug 2005.
+Lake McConaughy is a major fall staging area for the species; 3730 were there 28 Jul 2020 and high count is 44,000 carefully estimated on 27 Sep 2000.
+Large numbers occur on occasion at Sutherland Reservoir, Lincoln Co; 2300 were there 16 Oct 2016, and 1730 on 13 Oct 2020.

 At Lake McConaughy and Sutherland Reservoir, a few birds linger late into Dec and may overwinter (see Winter).

 - High counts: 44,000 at Lake McConaughy 27 Sep 2000, 37,000 there 21 Sep 2014, and 35,000 there 26 Sep 1999.